 My solar panels have had me thinking about reducing my energy usage.
 I’ve already talked about Why I’m Replacing all of my Lights with LED’s.
 I also want to be more efficient in the way they are used.

 I used to manually turn on/off my front outside lights since I leave them running at night.
-This means lights are on part of the day and off part of the night , I can’t remember or get up early enough to make this efficient.
+This means lights are on part of the day and off part of the night, I can’t remember or get up early enough to make this efficient.
 This is where the timers come into play.
+You can get some lighting timers which are wired into your home, but you’d best visiting a site like https://inphaseelectric.com/service-areas/electrical-services-in-waukesha/ and having a professional wire them for you, or, you can get lights that are triggered by a sensor which are pretty easy to install yourself.

 So on the front of my house, I’ve got two lanterns next to my door.
 I’ve replaced these lanterns with LED’s I bought from Amazon.
 Each lantern holds 3 candelabra style bulbs for a total of 6.